DaveO-Home/dodex-input/README.md

 ### Prerequisites

-Browser must support the "indexDB" storage feature.
-To clear content from the "indexDB", execute from your browser's dev-tools console; `indexDB.deleteDatabase("dodex")`.
+Browser must support the "indexedDB" storage feature.
+To clear content from the "indexedDB", execute from your browser's dev-tools console; `indexedDB.deleteDatabase("dodex")`.

 ### Installing